meetwudi/uml-project/detailed-use-case/pay.md

 The order was created with default status `awaiting payment`.

 ### Pre-condition
-The customer signs in the Midway system (via SPL in taobao.com), then heads over to `My Orders`.
+The customer signs in the Midway system (via SSO in taobao.com), then heads over to `My Orders`.

 ### Basic Flow